khaston10/TacoMonsterGame/README.md

 1. Life Icons need to be created and displayed to the screen.
 The taco_monster has an attribute lives_left.
 2. Add music.
 3. Add sound effects.
-4. Add a congratulations screen when the player complete the game.